vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligence/Machine Learning/Neural Network for MNIST.md

   In our case, $K$ is $10$, as our model has $10$ classes ranging from 0-9

 In NumPy, this function can be expressed as `np.exp(z)/np.sum(np.exp(z))`.

- `z -= np.max(z)` subtracts the maximum value in matrix `z`.
-This prevents numerical overflow and will mitigate any possible nan values we might get in our loss function.

 Now, we can begin to define our forward function, which will allow us to feed our data through our network, applying the initialized [[weight]] and [[bias]]es, to calculate the [[weighted sum]]s and the activation outputs.